 Let us know!
 We want to collaborate with you.
 We always try to make sure the student's alternative submissions still capture the core goals and skills you're teaching, and we are happy to adjust.

 Nope!
-ROAR students are audit students.
+ROAR students are audit students, and as such do not receive credit for their courses.
 You're welcome to give feedback if you'd like, but you're not responsible for grading them.
 We will provide support and feedback on our end.

 Yes, please!
 If you have an idea for how a ROAR student can show their learning, go ahead and tell them!
 For example, in lieu of a classroom presentation, one instructor asked ROAR students to instead create a flier on a class topic.
-The students were very excited to do this as they had just learned how to create fliers on Canva in their Digital Literacy ROAR course.
-You know your course best, and we're very happy to hear your ideas.
+The students were very excited to do this as they had just learned how to create fliers on Canva in another course.
+You know your course best, and we welcome your ideas.

 Assignment modifications ensure that ROAR students have the chance to learn, contribute, and grow in your classroom.
 They simply provide an accessible way for each student to engage.
 We're here to support you, and we appreciate your partnership in creating an inclusive campus experience.